R30 (New York City Subway car): Description

 The R30s were numbered 8250–8569.

 The R30s were coupled together as pairs.
 These cars, along with their identical R27 sister cars, replaced the oldest BMT A/B Standards (including all 50 of the trailer cars), the ME-1s purchased and transferred from the SIRT, the MS Multi-section cars, and the IRT Lo-Vs that were modified to be used on B-division shuttles.
 They helped to stabilize the BMT Division to a certain extent until the R32 cars were delivered to the BMT lines in 1965.

 There were three versions of the R30: Westinghouse (WH) XCA248-powered equipped cars (8412–8569), General Electric (GE) MCM-powered cars (8250–8351), and R30As (8352–8411), which were equipped with newer solid-state GE SCM controllers instead.

 History

 The R30s were primarily BMT Southern Division cars, although they would appear in the Eastern Division from time to time.

 Like the R27s, the R30s wore several paint schemes over the course of their career.
 The cars were delivered in a dark olive green paint scheme, and many were repainted bright red in the late 1960s before receiving the MTA corporate silver and blue scheme in 1970.
 Cars 8293, 8392 and 8521 were delivered with a rough surface paint.

-The rebuilt R30s were finished in a fox red color and were called the BMT Redbirds.
-The unrebuilt R30s, which were Westinghouse cars numbered 8412–8569, were also painted red in the mid-1980s.

-From 1985 until 1989, all GE-powered R30s and R30As were rebuilt and painted in the fox red paint scheme, similar to 27 select R27s and other Redbird trains in the subway system, as part of the Clean Car Program.